 Help us urge the U.S. Army Corps of Engineers to conduct an environmental impact statement (EIS) before making a decision.
 An EIS would provide a thorough examination of the environmental impacts of a proposed project, require the analysis of reasonable alternatives to the proposed project, and include a public comment period.

 That’s why it’s critical to speak up for historic Jamestown.
 Help us preserve more than 400 years of American history, tradition and culture for future generations.
 Tell the Army Corps to move forward with an EIS so that we can continue preserving and sharing the places that tell our American story.

-To learn more about historic Jamestown, read this moving personal account by National Park Service Director John Jarvis on the significance of this special place and this Huffington Post blog by NPCA President and CEO Theresa Pierno on the scope of the issue and the alternatives Dominion should consider instead of destroying this piece of American history.
+To learn more about historic Jamestown, read this moving personal account by former National Park Service Director John Jarvis on the significance of this special place and this Huffington Post blog by NPCA President and CEO Theresa Pierno on the scope of the issue and the alternatives Dominion should consider instead of destroying this piece of American history.

 More than 11,000 Sent Letters to Army Corps of Engineers

 Park advocates asked the Army Corps to require Dominion Power to pursue alternatives that do not damage historic Jamestown.